vvzen/open-pipe/ROADMAP.md

 A list of development goals and tasks which I want to address in the future.
 Items under the DONE section have been completed.
+This file also works as a developer diary.

 # Done